sleepless-p03t/Amazer/README.md

 # Amazer

-This is a little terminal based maze game written in Ruby
+This is a little terminal based maze game written in Ruby that I made for no reason

 ## Getting Started
 ```